University of Maryland - College Park Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At UMCP, approximately 31% of students took out student loans averaging $8,322 a year.
 That adds up to $33,288 over four years for those students.

 The student loan default rate at UMCP is 2.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UMCP Graduates Make?bachelor's degree recipients from UMCP make around $62,900 per year during the early years of their employment.
+How Much Money Do UMCP Graduates Make?students who graduate from UMCP with a bachelor's degree go on to jobs where they make an average salary of $62,900 in their early years.
 This is good news for future UMCP graduates since it is 58% more than the average college graduate's salary of $39,802 per year.

 Location of University of Maryland - College Park